-While the contribution of major traders to global exports can fluctuate in time, the share of the world-leading exporters (United States, Japan, Germany, and China) remains relatively stable around 32% of global exports.
-The relative decline of American exports has been an enduring trend, losing its status as the world’s largest exporter in 2003 to Germany and to China in 2009.
-Japan’s share substantially improved up the mid-1980s as the country followed export-oriented strategies.
+The relative decline of American exports has been an enduring trend, losing its status as the world’s largest exporter in 2003 to Germany and China in 2009.
+While the contribution of major traders to global exports can fluctuate in time, the share of the world-leading exporters (United States, Japan, Germany, and China) remains relatively stable, around 32% of global exports.
+Japan’s share substantially improved up to the mid-1980s as the country followed export-oriented strategies.
 However, this share declined afterward, the outcome of the offshoring of its manufacturing activities.

-Japan experienced a different process, which still led to offshoring.
-Its post World War II recovery leaned on exports and cars became an important component of its international trade.
-From the 1990s, many American, Japanese and Korean corporations started to relocate to China some of their production facilities, so a share of Chinese exports is embedded within supply chains in part controlled by foreign interests.
+Japan experienced a different process, which is led by offshoring.
+Its post World War II recovery leaned on exports, and cars became an important component of its international trade.
+From the 1990s, many American, Japanese, and Korean corporations started to relocate to China manufacturing facilities.
+Coupled with the opening of China to international trade through economic reforms, its share of exports surged in the 2000s.
+Still, a share of Chinese exports is embedded within supply chains in part controlled by foreign interests.